 - Compact and lightweight

-Lastly, I wanted to mention a fantastic option for people whose kids are not into getting their monthly haircuts.
+Lastly, I wanted to mention two fantastic options for people whose kids are not into getting their monthly haircuts.
 These adorable baby blue clippers from IWEEL only make about 45 decibels of noise.
 That makes them the quietest product on this list since most of the others produce 50–60 decibels of noise.
 It also means that this device won’t vibrate as much as the others, so it won’t upset the little ones.

 In addition to the low noise level, this device has several other commendable features.
 For example, it comes with four guide combs with rounded corners, an anti-static hair-cutting bib, a cleaning brush, and a sponge.
 Better still, the device is fully waterproof.
 Basically, you can clean it by holding it under a running tap.